MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/get-started/ios.md

 1. Head over to [mobile.azure.com](https://mobile.azure.com).
 2. Sign up or log in and hit the blue button on the top right corner of the portal that says **Add new** and select **Add new app** from the dropdown menu.
-2. Enter a name and an optional desciption for your app.
+3. Enter a name and an optional desciption for your app.
-3. Select **iOS** as the OS and **Objective-C/Swift** as a platform.
+4. Select **iOS** as the OS and **Objective-C/Swift** as a platform.
-4. Hit the button at the bottom right that says **Add new app**.
+5. Hit the button at the bottom right that says **Add new app**.

 Once you have created an app, you can optain its **App Secret** on the **Getting Started** or **Manage App** sections of the Mobile Center Portal.

 ## 3. Add the Mobile Center SDK modules

-The Mobile Center SDK for iOS can be integrated into your app using [Cocoapods](https://cocoapods.org) or by manually adding the binaries to your project.
+The Mobile Center SDK for iOS can be integrated into your app via [Cocoapods](https://cocoapods.org) or by manually adding the binaries to your project.

-### 3.1  Integration using Cocoapods
+### 3.1  Integration via Cocoapods

 1. Add the following dependencies to your `podfile` to include Mobile Center Analytics and Mobile Center Crashes into your app.
 This will pull in the following frameworks: **MobileCenter**, **MobileCenterAnalytics** and **MobileCenterCrashes**.
 Alternatively, you can specify which services you want to use in your app.
 Each service has it's own subspec and they all rely on MobileCenter.
 It will get pulled in automatically.